dreadster3/pawcare/services/medical/README.md

 ## Getting Started

-To run the Profile Management Service locally using Docker Compose, follow these steps:
+To run the Medical Records Service locally using Docker Compose, follow these steps:

 1. Clone the repository: